rundeck/docs/docs/manual/workflow-steps/sensu.md

 : If this is checked, then if the check finished successfully then the silenced entry will be deleted.

 - **API URL**
 : This is the endpoint that needs to be hit in order to get the checks for a specific account.
-For example, `http://sensu:8080/api/core/v2/namespaces/default`
+For example, `http://sensu:8080/api/core/v2/namespaces/default`.
+If it is already specified it in project or framework settings, you don't need to add it again here.

 - **API Key**
 : This is the API key for the account with the check you would like to get information about.
+If it is already specified it in project or framework settings, you don't need to add it again here.